JustinyAhin/okupter/src/pages/blog/the-case-about-astro.md

 datePublished: 2022-06-19T22:00:00Z
 ---

-For several years, I have more or less stayed in the "WordPress bubble".
-Indeed, my experience as a developer has been largely focused on creating for the CMS and then contributing/maintaining it full time.
+For several years, I have more or less stayed in the ["WordPress bubble"](https://segbedji.com).
+My experience as a developer has been largely focused on creating for the CMS and then contributing/maintaining it full time.

 But this never really affected my very curious and eager to learn nature.
 So during these years, I continued to explore other technologies, paradigms, frameworks, etc. in the web development sphere.